CAChemE/pyomo-recipes/README.md

-# conda-recipes
+# pyomo-recipes

-Useful conda recipes.
+Useful conda recipes for Pyomo and dependencies.

 To compile pyomo: